Post

 fi

-# Use GitHub API (gh cli) to add the label
+# Use GitHub API (gh CLI) to label the PR

 gh pr edit $PR_NUMBER --repo $REPO --add-label "$LABEL"

-The action execution status shows Queued, indicating that the task is waiting for a runner to take over.
+The Action execution status shows Queued, indicating that the task is waiting for the Runner to take over.

 Execution Result